ludwig-ai/ludwig-docs/docs/configuration/features/category_features.md

 ## Category Features Preprocessing

-Category features are transformed into an integer valued vector of size `n` (where `n` is the size of the dataset) and added to the HDF5 with a key that reflects the name of column in the dataset.
+Category features are transformed into integer valued vectors of size `n` (where `n` is the size of the dataset) and added to the HDF5 with a key that reflects the name of column in the dataset.
-The way categories are mapped into integers consists in first collecting a dictionary of all the different category strings present in the column of the dataset, then ranking them by frequency and then assigning them an increasing integer ID from the most frequent to the most rare (with 0 being assigned to a `<UNK>` token).
+Categories are mapped to integers by first collecting a dictionary of all unique category strings present in the column of the dataset, ranking them descending by frequency and assigning a sequential integer ID from the most frequent to the most rare (with 0 assigned to the special unknown placeholder token `<UNK>`).
 The column name is added to the JSON file, with an associated dictionary containing

 1. the mapping from integer to string (`idx2str`)